I am a Camera at the Southwark Playhouse

 While the cast excel in this production, the Southwark playhouse is an unusual and quirky theatre.
 Still under renovation, the stage is under the arches of London Bridge station.
 Exposed brick work and dark corridors do bring an atmospheric quality to the production but the damp rooms and uncomfortable seating may be a problem for others – there is literally water dripping from the walls.
 But if the gritty surroundings appeal and you don’t mind compromising on comfort for a couple of hours, I certainly recommend this play for its wonderful cast, without exception.

-I Am A Camera, by John Van Druten, is available to see at Southwark Playhouse from the 5th – 22nd September 2012.
+I Am A Camera, by John Van Druten, is at Southwark Playhouse from 5th – 22nd September 2012.
+For further information or to book visit Southwark Playhouse’s website here.